thoth-station/jupyterlab-requirements/README.rst

   :target: https://pypi.org/project/jupyterlab-requirements
   :alt: PyPI - Downloads

-This is a JupyterLab extension for dependency management and optimization and to foster reproducibility of Jupyter notebooks.
+This is a JupyterLab extension for dependency management and optimization created to guarantee reproducibility of Jupyter notebooks.

 About
 =====